 Liquidity Risk.
 Liquidity risk exists when particular investments are or become difficult or impossible to purchase or sell.
 Markets may become illiquid when, for example, there are few, if any, interested buyers or sellers or when dealers are unwilling or unable to make a market for certain securities.
 As a general matter, dealers recently have been less willing to make markets for fixed income securities.
 During times of market turmoil, there have been, and may be, no buyers for entire asset classes, including U.S. Treasury securities.
+The market for certain investments may also become illiquid under adverse market or economic conditions independent of any specific adverse changes in the conditions of a particular issuer, including due to geopolitical events such as sanctions, trading halts or wars.
 The Fund's investments in illiquid securities may reduce the return of the Fund because it may be unable to sell such illiquid securities at an advantageous time or price, or may not be able to sell the securities at all.
 Investments in foreign securities, derivatives (e.g., options on securities, securities indexes, and foreign currencies) and securities with substantial market or credit risk tend to have the greatest exposure to liquidity risk.
 Illiquid securities may also be difficult to value.
 In addition, decreases since 2007 in fixed income dealer market-making capacity may persist in the future, potentially leading to decreased liquidity and increased volatility in the fixed income markets.

 Market Disruption and Geopolitical Risk.
 The Fund is subject to the risk that geopolitical events will disrupt securities markets and adversely affect global economies and markets.
-War, terrorism, and related geopolitical events have led, and in the future may lead, to increased market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
+War, terrorism, trade disputes, and related geopolitical events have led, and in the future may lead, to increased market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
 Natural and environmental disasters, epidemics or pandemics and systemic market dislocations may also be highly disruptive to economies and markets.
 Those events as well as other changes in non-U.S. and domestic economic, social, and political conditions also could adversely affect individual issuers or related groups of issuers, securities markets, interest rates, credit ratings, inflation, investor sentiment, and other factors affecting the value of the investments of the Fund.
 Given the interdependence among global economies and markets, conditions in one country, market, or region might adversely impact markets, issuers and/or foreign exchange rates in other countries, including the U.S.